brettp/spoiler-slayer/README.md

 - [ ] Sort sites alphabetically
 - [X] Don't block if parent has been glamoured and revealed.
 - [X] Set global transition-duration time injected as setting, built into injected CSS and then use that value as a timeout to remove revealed and glamoured-active instead of waiting on unreliable animationend / transitionend
+- [ ] Add "global" mode that blocks full unknown sites if the body text matches any spoilers.

 ### Known Bugs